 While California business owners can’t stop their employees from going to work for competing businesses in most instances, or leaving to establish their own competing businesses, they CAN draft employment agreements and implement business policies to prevent their employees from taking their “trade secrets” to another business to compete against them.
 If your company depends on confidential information, i.e. “trade secrets” to maintain its competitive position, it is of paramount importance to consult with a knowledgeable business lawyer when drafting your employment agreements and procedures.

 Well-drafted employment agreements, non-disclosure agreements, and company policies and procedures for identifying and protecting the confidentiality of your business’s valuable confidential information is often the best way to protect your company’s trade secrets.
-The knowledgeable business lawyers at Gehres Law Group can help your California business protect itself from the theft of trade secrets by employees and former employees.
+The knowledgeable business lawyers at Gehres Law Library can help your California business protect itself from the theft of trade secrets by employees and former employees.
 Contact us today for a complementary consultation or browse our website for more information.

 e.g., Dowell v.
 Biosense Webster, Inc., 179 Cal.App.4th 564, 577 (Cal.
 Ct.
 App.
 2009), which suggests that “non-solicitation” clauses may be enforceable independent of the protections afforded “trade secrets”, i.e. even if the customer lists or names of the customers are not “trade secrets”.